The lowdown (in their own words...)

 What we are looking for: We look for trainees who are bright, commercially focused and hard working.
 Strong communication skills and team working skills are a must.
 In addition, as our training contract is truly international we look for individuals who have a global perspective and an interest in completing international work.

-What you'll do:Every year we recruit only a small number of trainees – 15 per year split across a September and March intake.
-This enables us to give every trainee our full attention, and means that your individual contribution makes a difference.
-A training contract at HFW consists of four six-month seats – typically three contentious seats and one transactional seat, with at least one seat spent outside London in an international office.
-Trainees are involved in a combination of workshops, departmental know-how sessions, mentoring by experienced lawyers and on-the-job training.
-Overall, we aim to provide you with a dynamic, supportive and varied environment in which you are challenged to become the best lawyer you can be.
+What you'll do:Every year we recruit only a small number of trainees - 15 per year split across a September and March intake.
+This enables us to give every trainee our full attention, and means that your individual contribution makes a real difference.
+A training contract at HFW consists of four six-month seats - typically three contentious seats and one transactional seat, with at least one seat spent outside London in an international office.
+Overall, we aim to provide you with a dynamic, supportive and varied environment in which you are challenged to become the best lawyer you can be and encouraged to contribute to the success of our global business.

 Sponsorship:GDL/LPC fees paid and a maintenance grant of £7,000 (£5,500 outside London) is available for each year of study.